Building preservation and traditional working techniques

 - Completed craft training

-- Option for further training to become a master craftsman or woman
+- Option for further training to become a master craftsman or master's degree

 - Sound knowledge of sustainable conversion culture